What is it?

 Top tips if you’re worried about coronavirus

 It is quite normal to feel scared and confused with everything we are hearing about the corona virus.
 Do not bottle up your worries, talk to a trusted adult.
-More information about looking after your emotional health can be found here
+More information about looking after your emotional health can be found on the Young Minds website here

 If you are worried about an elderly relative, find different ways to keep in touch with them.
 Either by the telephone or by video call.
 You could even write them a letter or get younger members of the family to draw pictures.
 If you are planning to keep in touch with people through social media, take a look at our ‘keeping safe‘ section for tips on staying safe online.